 The problem is that women have been trained to be so afraid of breast cancer that they’ll often willingly sacrifice their breasts just to relieve their anxiety—or what a doctor friend of mine calls “surveillance fatigue.”
 Plus, most doctors are trained to do something when they have a diagnosis.
 And, given the number of them who have been sued for “failure to diagnose,” it’s not surprising that so many women agree to sacrifice their breasts rather than live with what they are told is a huge risk, even when it isn’t.

 As a caring physician, I’m certainly not going to be a Monday morning quarterback and ask a woman why she didn’t do more research about DCIS before having drastic and often unnecessary surgery.
 That would be pouring salt into her wound.
-On the other hand, this all too common situation makes me more determined than ever to help educate women about breast health, including the fact that far too many women are being over diagnosed and over-treated for so called breast cancers that are not cancers.
+On the other hand, this all too common situation makes me more determined than ever to help educate women about breast health, including the fact that far too many women are being over diagnosed and over treated for so called breast cancers that are not cancers.
 (By the way, the same thing happens with thyroid and prostate conditions!)

-5 Reasons Not To Have A Mammogram
+5 Reasons Not to Have a Mammogram

-2. Does not reduce mortality rate.
+- Does not reduce mortality rate.
 Studies show that for every 2,000 women screened over 10 years, only one will avoid dying of breast cancer!
 And, 10 healthy women, who would not have been diagnosed if they had not been screened, will be treated unnecessarily.

-5. Mammograms are not prevention.
+- Mammograms are not prevention.
 Our culture uses mammograms as a fix but doesn’t encourage women to change their diets, exercise, stop smoking, and learn how to be in relationships that nurture them.
 These are the preventive changes that favor healthy breasts.
-The United States Preventive Services Task Force (USPSTF) released a revised recommendation in 2009 stating that women in their 40s should NOT necessarily have yearly mammograms, and need to carefully weigh the risks considering their personal situation.
+The United States Preventive Services Task Force (USPSTF) released a revised recommendation in 2009 stating that women in their 40s should NOT necessarily have yearly mammograms and need to carefully weigh the risks considering their personal situation.

-As you may know, thermography is a form of thermal (infrared) imaging.
 My colleague, Philip Getson, D.O. has been a medical thermographer since 1982.
-Dr. Getson explains how thermography works this way:

 It is widely acknowledged that cancers, even in their earliest stages, need nutrients to maintain or accelerate their growth.
 In order to facilitate this process, blood vessels are caused to remain open, inactive blood vessels are activated, and new ones are formed through a process known as neoangiogenesis.
 This vascular process causes an increase in surface temperature in the affected regions, which can be viewed with infrared imaging cameras.
 Additionally, the newly formed or activated blood vessels have a distinct appearance, which thermography can detect.

-Early Breast Cancer Detection and Accuracy
+Earlier Detection and Better Accuracy

-6 Reasons Why I Recommend Breast Thermography
+10 Reasons Why I Recommend Breast Thermography

 In addition to early detection and accurate test results, here are some other reasons I like thermography:

-The Best Test for You
+The Best Breast Test for You

 As with anything, I suggest you let your inner guidance help you in all decisions about your health.
 If you feel it’s best to get a bi-annual or annual mammogram, then by all means continue with them.
 Just be aware of the drawbacks and risks associated with the test.

-And, don’t be intimidated or feel guilty if you prefer to forgo mammography completely.
+And don’t be intimidated or feel guilty if you prefer to forgo mammography completely.
 A thermogram can tell you how healthy your breasts are rather than just screening them for cancer.
 When done properly, it also has the potential to truly detect breast cell anomalies long before mammography can detect cancer.
 This allows you to implement lifestyle changes that can improve the health of your breasts proactively.

 Any thoughts about the accuracy of full body thermography?
 Does it fall in the same category as breast thermography?